Jonius7/SteamUI-OldGlory/README.md

 - Install [**SteamFriendsPatcher**](https://github.com/PhantomGamers/SteamFriendsPatcher/releases).
 Run it, it will patch some files.
 - Download [**SteamUI-OldGlory**](https://github.com/Jonius7/SteamUI-OldGlory/releases).
 Extract the files to a folder, and run `old_glory.exe`
+- To fix all your blurry game portrait images, use this build of [**Steam Missing Covers Downloader**](https://github.com/Jonius7/steam-missing-covers-downloader/releases/tag/new-format-fix).

 #### Included files: